A recipe for success: Conestoga accelerates R&D time

 With the help of the SMART Centre during the first project, Pusateri’s was able to automate their processes, enabling them to make more, faster.
 While this provided enormous benefits to Pusateri’s in their production process, it also meant they were storing more product.

-That’s where the Conestoga Food Research & Innovation Lab (CFRIL) came in.
+That is where the Conestoga Food Research & Innovation Lab (CFRIL) came in.
 Since CFRIL’s researchers share over 80 years of combined industry experience in food and packaging, CFRIL was the obvious choice for Pusateri’s next research partnership.

-“It was a natural extension to continue using the Conestoga team to look at extending the shelf-life of the soups.”
-Said Shannon Shorter, plant operations manager, Pusateri’s.
+“It was a natural extension to continue using the Conestoga team to look at extending the shelf-life of the soups,” said Shannon Shorter, plant operations manager, Pusateri’s.

 Over the year-and-a-half project, CFRIL researcher Tracy Butt, with the help of research students, began the task of extending the shelf-life of Pusateri’s soups and stews.